CsabaDu/CsabaDu.DynamicTestData/README.md

 #### Temporary `DataStrategy` Overriding

-By default, the **data strategy** â€” defined by `ArgsCode` and `PropsCode` â€” is provided by the dynamic data source classes and set during their initialization.
+By default, the **data strategy** ( - ) defined by `ArgsCode` and `PropsCode` ( - ) is provided by the dynamic data source classes and set during their initialization.
 These values determine the **type and content of each data row**, influencing how test arguments and expected results are structured.

 Nevertheless, *CsabaDu.DynamicTestData* offers a **temporary overriding option** for these strategies, enabling fine-grained control over individual test cases.